 Precision Machinist Jobs in USA with Visa Sponsorship

-Precision machinists qualify for H-1B and other work visas when the role requires specialized knowledge of advanced manufacturing processes, CNC programming, or precision measurement techniques.
+Precision machinists qualify for H-1B visa and other work visas when the role requires specialized knowledge of advanced manufacturing processes, CNC programming, or precision measurement techniques.
 Many positions require engineering or technical degrees, though extensive experience can substitute under the three-for-one rule.
 For detailed occupation requirements, see the O*NET profile.

 See All Precision Machinist Jobs